From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Discussion

 Why do LLMs systematically ``purify'' the correlational structure of psychological traits?
-We conjecture that this stems from the model acting as an idealized participant.
-Unlike humans, whose responses are contaminated by noise from idiosyncratic and fluctuating response styles \citep{grimmond2025solution}, an LLM applies a single, internally consistent cognitive style---a stable ``behavioral fingerprint''\citep{pei2025behavioral}---to the task, thereby bypassing this source of statistical noise.
-We tested this hypothesis with two convergent lines of evidence.
-From the human side, we found that isolating a more ``attentive'' subgroup yielded a personality structure that was inherently stronger and significantly closer to the model's output (\(k=1.08\)) (see Appendix~\ref{sec:appendix_idealization_support} for detailed results from both analyses).
-From the model side, we established a near-causal link through intervention: injecting increasing levels of noise into a baseline model systematically attenuated its amplification effect.
-Together, these findings provide robust support for interpreting structural amplification as a process of idealized abstraction.
+We conjecture that this stems from the model acting as an idealized participant, capable of bypassing the statistical noise inherent in human self-reports.
+Human responses are known to be contaminated by at least two distinct sources of noise: systematic biases from idiosyncratic response styles \citep{grimmond2025solution}, and random measurement error arising from factors like inattention, fluctuating emotional states, or momentary misinterpretation of items \citep{nunnally1975psychometric}.
+As detailed in Section~\ref{sec:idealization_hypothesis}, our investigation supports this noise-filtering hypothesis with convergent evidence.
+The higher internal consistency of LLM-generated data provides theoretical support, further substantiated by two empirical analyses: filtering noise from human data and injecting noise into model predictions (see Appendix~\ref{sec:appendix_idealization_support} for details).
+This evidence supports interpreting structural amplification as idealized abstraction driven by the model's ability to filter random statistical noise.

-Having established that LLMs perform this abstraction, our analysis of reasoning traces reveals that the models accomplish it through a two-stage process that starts with information selection and compression.
-For information selection, models prioritize high-level psychological factors over specific item details.
+Having established that LLMs perform this abstraction, our analysis of reasoning traces reveals a two-stage process.
+First, during information selection, models prioritize high-level psychological factors over specific item details, a strategy our findings distinguish from reliance on surface-level semantics.
 This prioritization of abstract concepts over concrete data is consistent with both a cognitive Concept-Driven Strategy \citep{jackson2015towards} and the computational Information Bottleneck principle \citep{tishby2000information}, as the model generates a compressed representation by discarding less critical, item-level information.
 Meanwhile, information compression constructs a predictively potent natural-language summary that contains emergent, second-order information.
 Together, this integrated process of concept selection and information compression provides a clear account of how LLMs move beyond mere data replication to operate at a higher, more abstract level of reasoning.